Summary

 1. To describe and compare the quality of life outcomes and neuropsychological effects of these intense systemic therapies.

-INDUCTION THERAPY: Patients are randomized to 1 of 2 induction treatment arms.
+OUTLINE: Patients are randomized to 1 of 2 treatment arms

 In both arms, patients with stable disease or partial response after induction therapy proceed to second-look surgery followed by consolidation therapy.
 Patients with a complete response after induction therapy proceed directly to consolidation therapy.